nntthuy-axonivy/talentLink-connector/talentlink-connector-product/README.md

 ## Setup

-Before any interactions between the Axon Ivy Engine and TalentLink services can be run, they have to be introducted to each other.
+Before any interactions between the Axon Ivy Engine and TalentLink services can be run, they have to be introduced to each other.
 This can be done as follows:

 1. Get a TalentLink account `host-name`, `user-name`, `password` and `api_key` to use.